efab17/readme-template/README.md

 ### Bugs
 Whilst building the site these are the bugs I encountered and how I went about fixing them:

+- The navigation bar would overlap my name tag/logo.
+To rectify this I used Bootstraps responsive navigation and styled the margin-left to auto.
+- When viewing the site in mobile view, the footer was overlapping the content.
+To fix this I added media queries and mad the position of the footer relative.
+- On the Projects page, the cards all had different heights.
+This was amended by making all the card images the same height and width and then using a height calculation.

+### Known Bugs

+Whilst some bugs could be easily resolved, some needed more time to figure out but couldn't be done before submisson due to time.

+- The name tag/logo was due to appear in the top left corner but was hidden when the Navigation bar was made responsive.
+- The footer on the projects page overlaps the content on screens 992px and up.

 ## Deployment